MedNet File Link

 Phase 1 Attendance

-Attendance in person is required for all small group sessions.
+Attendance in person is required for collaborative learning activities (which includes, but may not be limited to small group, team-based learning, problem-based learning, etc.—see AAMC Curriculum Inventory Standardized Instructional and Assessment Methods and Resource Types for additional definitions).
 See Sanctions below for consequences for unexcused absences.
-Attendance in person for didactic course sessions is not mandatory unless course management specifies the session as mandatory.
-Although attendance for didactic sessions is not part of the grade calculation, attendance is still strongly encouraged and students are responsible for all content.
+Attendance in person for lecture sessions is not mandatory unless course management specifies the session as mandatory.
+Although attendance for lecture sessions is not part of the grade calculation, attendance is still strongly encouraged and students are responsible for all content.
 Classroom activity provides students opportunity to interact with faculty and their classmates.
 Moreover, the social environment of the classroom assists students in the development of their skills in professionalism, empathy, and communication.